 How the squint looks

 A squint can be a cosmetic problem.
-Many older children and adults who did not have their squint treated as a child have a reduced self-esteem because of the way their squint looks to other people.
+Many older children and adults who did not have their squint treated as a child have reduced self-esteem because of the way their squint looks to other people.

 Impaired binocular vision